1yishak3/dahlaq/README.md

-"Built solely to help mend back together a divided nation."
+"Built solely to help mend back together a divided nation and bring down a corrupt firewall."

 First ever social platform by and for Ethiopians.
 Built using the Ionic Framework version 3 and and Angular version 4.